tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 You have a fraudulent aura of religious piety and devotion to the Gods of Light.
 Everyone you know instinctively assumes that you are an unusually devout and moral individual – perhaps even a little too devout.
 This illusion is not foolproof – if confronted with undeniable evidence of any failings or misdeeds on your part, those who believed in you will lose faith – but it does mean that you’ll get the benefit of the doubt in most situations.

 **Quirk:** Wracked with guilt whenever you do anything of questionable morality.

 ---

+#### Purple Banner of Righteousness

+Battle Flag

+1/Day

+Choose to wear or plant the flag.

+_Wear:_ Until the end of the battle, you and each ally nearby the flag gain a +2 bonus to death saves.

+_Plant:_ Until the end of the battle, you and each ally nearby the flag gain a +1 bonus to saves.

+**Quirk:** Prays frequently, prays loudly.

+---